isabellehenderson/Twitter-Trends/README.md

 # Twitter Trends

-Here's a README for the Twitter Trends project:

-# Twitter Trends

 Twitter Trends is a Java-based project that simulates a Twitter-like platform, allowing users to analyze tweets, identify trends, and flag potentially sensitive content.

 ## Project Structure